SFDO-Tooling/CumulusCI/docs/scratch-orgs.md

 # Manage Scratch Orgs

-Scratch orgs are temporary Salesforce orgs that can be quickly set up
-\"from scratch,\" and which last for no more than 30 days.
+Scratch orgs are temporary Salesforce orgs that can be quickly set up "from scratch," and which last for no more than 30 days.
 There are several reasons why scratch orgs are encouraged for development and testing over sandboxes or Developer Edition orgs.
 Scratch orgs: